mattbocosoft/presentation-gitflow-and-semanticversioning/jenkins.md

 ###Gitflow: Permanent Branches

 ####Develop
 The most active and important job will point to the develop branch, where most of the commits occur.
 This job can be used to ensure that all team members, not just developers, will have access to a build compiled from the latest cutting-edge code.
-A development team might use the "Poll SCM" option for this job to check for new commits to this branch every 15 minutes for example (e.g. H/15 * * * *)
+A development team might use the "Poll SCM" option for this job to check for new commits to this branch every 15 minutes for example (e.g. H/15 * * * *).
+An "Email Notification" post-build action should be used to alert an offending developer of breaking the build.

 Use '*/develop' as the branch name parameter on the job configuration page.